ASSESSMENT OF THE WORKS CARRIED IN 2015

 ENGINEERING AND INNOVATION

-Approximately nine engineers within the Corporation are involved in the bridge maintenance program, including three who are dedicated to the project on an almost full-time basis.
+Several engineers within the Corporation are involved in the bridge maintenance program and are dedicated to the project on an almost full-time basis.
 This internal expertise is particularly important, allowing us to prioritize the work in a coherent and strategic manner, based on annual inspection reports.
 This allows us to recommend tailored work plans for the bridge.
 In previous years, we have implemented reinforcement techniques that are unique to the Champlain Bridge.
 We have also installed monitoring sensors that allow us to monitor the bridge’s state 24 hours a day, 7 days a week.
-At the end of the year (2013), around 210 sensors will have been installed.
+Currently, all the edge girders on the Bridge are monitored.
 This detailed tracking allows us be more efficient in planning the maintenance work that needs to be done.

 The experts involved in this project must constantly aim to find appropriate solutions that have a minimal impact on traffic, a major challenge that we face every day.
 It is inconceivable for us to restrict lane use on one of Canada’s busiest bridges during rush hour.
 A tremendous amount of planning is required, which is why all work requiring access to the deck (e.g., paving, replacement of expansion joints or the central median) is performed at night and on weekends.